 The summer’s greatest celebration of running, the ASICS London 10K returned to central London on Sunday 25 July 2021.
-I hadn’t stood at a startline in over 18 months, but here I was with my ASICS Frontrunner teammates, excited to see how a covid-secure event would vary.
+I hadn’t stood at a startline in over 18 months, but here I was with my ASICS Frontrunner teammates, excited to see how a COVID-secure event would vary.
 It felt strange to be standing among 10,000 other people after spending the last 18 months alone.

 Before the race

-We made our way to the starting funnel and Rey led the pre-race warm-up on the big screen.
+We made our way to the starting funnel while Rey led the pre-race warm-up on the big screen.
 The race was started by the inspirational Katie Piper, and all we had to do now was wait for our turn!
 It took two hours to get everyone across the finish line, but it meant that people were more spaced out.